Table of contents

 Step 1.
 Set up data transfer from your internal system into Google BigQuery

-There’s a number of ready-made libraries and applications you can use to send the data from your CRM into Google BigQuery (see our documentation for more details).
+There’s a number of ready-made libraries and applications you can use to send the data from your CRM into Google BigQuery (see the article in our Help Center for more details).
 The upload can be automated, i.e. the data in Google BigQuery will always be timely and relevant.

 Another benefit is that your company’s IT specialists won’t have to make changes to the website, as there are ready-made integrations.
 In addition, you can retrieve all the necessary information, instead of having to choose what you need now and redo the settings every time you need something else.

 Step 2.
 Make the necessary settings in Google Analytics